akamai/AkamaiOPEN-edgegrid-python/README.rst

 ===================

 This library implements an Authentication handler for `requests`_ that provides the `Akamai {OPEN} Edgegrid Authentication`_ scheme.
-For more infomation visit the `Akamai {OPEN} Developer Community`_.
+For more information visit the `Akamai {OPEN} Developer Community`_.

 .. code-block:: pycon